somik861/cthulhu_interpreter_se/docs/cthulhu_se/executable.md

 * `--imode=MODE` sets interpreter mode (default: normal)
 * `--max_threads=N` limits max number of threads in parallel mode (default: your CPU core count (including HT)).
 * `--read_result=N` instead of printing final state, read a number from stack **N** and print it as a result.
+* `--debug_json` print states in json-compatible format in debug mode.

+# Text output
+If `--read_result` is not specified, the output is written in json-compatible format.